 Postpartum psychosis is a rare psychiatric disorder, affecting less than 0.2% of postpartum women.
-This severe condition manifests itself like bipolar mood disorder, with depressive lows followed by exhilarating highs.
+This severe condition often manifests itself like bipolar mood disorder, with depressive lows followed by exhilarating highs.
 Women suffering from postpartum psychosis also exhibit disorientation, delusional beliefs as well as hallucinations.
 Typical symptoms of this postpartum disorder vary, with changes occurring rapidly over hours.
-The risk of infanticide and suicide is significant in this condition.
-Family members must intervene and treat this as an emergency.
+There is a risk of infanticide and suicide with this condition.
+Family members need to intervene to offer support and treat this as an emergency.

 Postpartum psychosis requires hospitalization, antipsychotic medications and mood stabilizers.
-Women with severe symptoms will gain rapid relief from Electroconvulsive Treatment (ECT), which is generally well-tolerated.
+Women with severe symptoms may gain rapid relief from Electroconvulsive Treatment (ECT), which is generally well-tolerated.

 Medicating while Breastfeeding

-If you are breastfeeding, you will understandably have many reservations about taking medication.
+If you are breastfeeding, you may have some reservations about taking medication.
 In fact, this is the main reason why many women avoid treating their postpartum disorders.
 However, before you withhold treatment, speak to your physician so scientific facts drive informed decisions.